 Tumor.
 Morris hepatoma 5123D maintained by a serial passage in the Animal Laboratory of the Department of Pathological Anatomy (see above) was the object of the study.
 Morris hepatoma is a transplantable tumor coming from rat hepatocytes, primarily obtained by H.P.
 Morris, B.Sc., Ph.D., from the Department of Biochemistry, Howard University College of Medicine, Washington, D.C.
 The 5123 variant is moderately differentiated, grows locally, and produces early metastases to the lungs (Wepsic et al., 1976).
 According to a standard passage procedure, the tumor was excised from the tumor-bearer 3 weeks after implantation.
 All connective tissue and necrotic foci were removed.
 From the tumor sample, a homogenate was prepared under sterile conditions in a glass vessel.

 Apparatus.
 A BICOM electronic device (version 4.1, model B 15, REGUMED Regulative Medizintechnik Gmbh, Graefelfing, Getinany) was used in the experiments.
 It was provided by a private owner.
 This electronic device is an example of an EM-wave modulator designed for BRT.
 It contains three basic elements: (1) input; (2) signal-processing circuits; and (3) output.
-The input signal (described as endogenous) is considered to originate from biologic objects that are placed in direct contact with the specially designed electrodes.
-In this experiment, flat electrodes with gold-plated brass on top were applied.
+The input signal (described as endogenous) is considered to originate from biologic objects that are placed in direct contact with the specially designed applicators.
+In this experiment, flat applicators with gold-plated brass on top were applied.
 They were insulated on the bottom by a cork layer, with a magnetic foil between the cork and the brass layer.
 The signal-processing circuits are made up of the following: optionally activated, components, (1) low- and high-pass filters that enable the transmitted band to be regulated in the ranges 10-1 kHz and 1-150 kHz, respectively; (2) phase inverter; (3) an absorption filter (patent-protected, molecular filter); (4) an amplifier/attenuator (range, 64-0.025 times); and (5) a system consisting of a wobbulator and a tuned band-pass filter characterized by a frequency range covering one octave around the fine-tuning frequency.
 This system enables the whole transmitted frequency band (10 Hz-150 kHz) to be swept in a predefined cyclic period (3-18 seconds).

 Preparation.
 The trial profile is presented in Figure 1.
 The tumor homogenate (dose volume, 0.3 mL) was implanted intramuscularly under sterile conditions in the form of an injection into the left femoral region in all experimental animals.
-Because of technical limitations, it was not possible to place a rat on the input and on the output electrode at the same time, which is otherwise possible in humans.
+Because of technical limitations, it was not possible to place a rat on the input and on the output applicator at the same time, which is otherwise possible in humans.

 LF-EM LEADING TO MOR::SPATOMA REGRESSION